mamun2519/workshop/thinking a react/redme.md

 **state management**

 - which part of the state should be local, lifted to a parent or stored in a global or context
+- is there any state that is communicating with other features?